 find queries, lists of published resources, links to other genealogy sites and other items of

 interest to Barbour County genealogy researchers.
-In 2014 this page celebrates its 18th year on the WWW!
-It will be updated and expanded as I find more to include so please come back often and participate by sharing your knowledge with us.
+In 2018 this page celebrates its 22nd year on the WWW!
+Please come back often and participate by sharing your knowledge with us.

 We are part of the USGenWeb

 Search and find anything on any page of this site.

 Men in Gray, Confederate Soldiers of Central West Virginia

 Photos: Belington Methodist Episcopal Church, 1908, Franklin P. Rease Home, 1913

 Keller Family of Barbour County, with 2 photos